W9KSB/W9KSB-Rotctld-Serial-Bridge/README.md

 -   Provides a **dedicated physical frequency tuning interface** for live satellite passes

 This project modernizes traditional GS-232 focused workflows while adding intuitive hardware-based frequency control.
 The future of the project made add other serial command syntaxes as well.

 ------------------------------------------------------------------------

 # 🎯 Project Goals

 This project solves two real-world satellite operator problems.
+I know there are other mentioned ways to get this done for programs like SatPC32, but this one is easy to use for me and reliable.
+It's a personal value to me for my use cases, but sharing in case it helps someone else.

 ------------------------------------------------------------------------